 The words “teenage” and “rebellion” may seem like they go hand in hand, but it hasn’t always been that way.
 In the past, getting older meant a child was becoming an adult.
-Look at their behavior that you call “rebellion” and ask yourself some questions.
-Is this behavior really my child simply becoming an adult?
-Because sometimes what we label as rebellion may simply be the child making a decision for themselves.
+Ask yourself a question about any behavior that you have been calling “rebellion.”
+Is this behavior simply your child becoming an adult?
+Sometimes what we label as rebellion may simply be our child making decisions for themselves.

-One thing that may help (MAY help, mind you!) is to think about the choices that other adults make.
-If your child makes a decision that you don’t agree with, but it’s a decision that other adults make all the time, maybe it isn’t rebellion at all!
-Maybe it is simply your child becoming an adult!
-For example, their choice in clothing, or how they style their hair.
-Their choices may not be your choices.
-But are those choices OK?
-If another adult made that choice, would be really be upset or confused?
-Because if not, perhaps it’s an OK choice for your child to make.
+One thing that may help is to think about choices other adults make.
+If your child makes a decision you don’t agree with, but it’s a decision other adults make all the time, maybe it isn’t rebellion at all!
+An example might be your child’s choice in clothing, or how they style their hair.
+Their choices may not be your choices, but are those choices ok?
+If another adult made that choice, would you be upset or confused?
+If not, perhaps it’s an ok choice for your child to make.

-Here is a picture of one of my children’s favorite “rebellions” – facial hair!
+Here is a picture of one of my children’s favorite teenage “rebellions” – facial hair!

-Some parents allow their children many choices in their homeschool.
-Instead of telling them when each thing must be done, they just tell them WHAT things must be done.
-“Finish these ten things before 5:00″ for example – leaving them to decide when they want to do each item.
+One way to prevent or curb teenage rebellion is to give your children choices in their homeschool.
+Instead of dictating when each task must be done, they list tasks that must be done.
+“Finish these ten things before 5:00,” for example.
+This leaves the child to decide when they want to complete each task.
 Some children would prefer to get up at 5:00 and be done by noon!
-Is that wrong?
-Or just a choice they make?
-What if it’s on the other side?
-What if they get up at noon, and don’t finish their schoolwork until 5:00?
-IS that wrong, or just a choice?
+Is that wrong, or just a choice they are making?
+What if they get up at noon and don’t finish their schoolwork until 5:00?
+Is that wrong or just a choice?

-Frankly, in my home, I truly did make them finish their work by 4:00.
-I know that it MAY have been a fine choice for them to make, but it didn’t work well with our family.
-I needed my husband to “play the heavy” in some areas, so they had to be done before he got home, in order for him to work his magic and make sure it was all done each day.
-We had sports in the afternoons, and I really don’t do well after dinner.
-Having them turn in assignments during my own times of fatigue would have been horrendous!
-So make sure that you decide what works for you family, more than anything!
+In my home, I made my kids finish their work by 4:00.
+Giving them a choice didn’t work well with our family.
+I needed my husband to “play the heavy” in some areas, so they had to be done before he got home.
+Then he would work his magic and make sure work was all done each day.
+We had sports in the afternoons and I didn’t do well in homeschool mode after dinner.
+Having them turn in assignments during my own time of fatigue would have been horrendous!
+More than anything, decide what works for your family!